 The Strategic Research Grant expresses the Society's work to lead the academic commitment to design history research.
 Founded in 2012 to encourage design history research in non-Western geographies and post-colonial perspectives, as of 2015 the Strategic Research Grant is an annual award.
 The Grant supports original and significant research in non-Western, post-colonial and other areas, themes and methods that have either been overlooked or underrepresented in the field but are important to its future development.
+As of 2018 we will also prioritise support to design historical research with a focus before 1850.
 Applicants must be engaged in research leading to a conference paper or published outcome such as a peer-review journal or other academic publication.

 The grant can be used to assist with the following costs:

 - Costs incurred during research trips, including: travel and accommodation to conduct vital primary or secondary research; photocopying and scanning costs at archives or libraries; library memberships